morgan-fox/cmse492_project/README.md

 - Utilizing feature engineering to improve model prediction accuracy.
 - Using classification to train and test the model in order to predict match outcomes, optimizing for accuracy, precision, and recall.
 - Evaluate the model to assess performance and make imporvemets as needed.
-- Using the final model to predict the outcomes of matches in the 2024-2025 season.
+- Using best performing model to predict the outcomes of matches in the 2024-2025 season.
 - Provide visualizations into model predictions and performance.

 ## Project Structure